granthooks/Carrier/memory-bank/productContext.md

 ## Problems to Solve
 1. **Complex Task Automation**: Automate complex, multi-step tasks that require reasoning and decision-making
 2. **Human-AI Collaboration**: Create AI assistants that can understand context, maintain conversation history, and provide helpful responses
-3. **Tool Integration Complexity**: Simplify the process of giving AI agents access to external tools and services
+3. **Tool Integration Complexity**: Simplify the process of giving AI agents access to external tools and services, leveraging standards like the Model Context Protocol (MCP).
 4. **Agent Personalization**: Enable the creation of agents with distinct personalities and capabilities for different use cases
 5. **Memory Management**: Provide effective memory systems for agents to recall and utilize past interactions